 Ella is a laid-back town in Sri Lanka where the jungle meets the mountains.
 Although small, this quaint hill town is a vibrant spot with so many things to do for nature and culture lovers alike.

-My three-day stop in Ella was a highlight during my travels through Sri Lanka, so it only made sense for me to write a post on my favorite things to do in Ella!
+My three-day stop in Ella was a highlight during my 2 week Sri Lanka itinerary, so it only made sense for me to write a post on my favorite things to do in Ella!

 Here are my favorite things To Do in Ella, Sri Lanka: